An asymmetric and fast Rydberg gate protocol for entanglement outside of the blockade regime

 A wide range of Rydberg gate protocols have been proposed and implemented, although only a few of them have a gate error that scales as $1/(V\tau)$.
 The two-atom dark state gate \cite{Petrosyan2017} reaches $\epsilon=14.8 \epsilon_{\rm DDP}$.
 The time-optimal gate reaches $\epsilon=11.7 \epsilon_{\rm DDP}$ for the parameters analyzed in Ref. \cite{Jandura2022}.
 It was shown in Ref. \cite{Poole2025a} that modifying the time-optimal profile by smoothly apodizing the sinusoidal phase variation could reach an error as low as $\epsilon=1.33 \epsilon_{\rm DDP}$.
 The protocol analyzed here reaches $\epsilon=2.39 \epsilon_{\rm DDP}$ for equal Rabi frequencies on control and target atoms and $\epsilon= 1.68\epsilon_{\rm DDP}$ when the control atom Rabi rate is much higher than that on the target atom.

 An additional feature of the asymmetric gate is that it is both fast and long range due to the ability to reach high fidelity with $\Omega \sim V$.
 In terms of the Rabi frequency the duration of the gate is $t_{\rm gate}\Omega=\sqrt{3}\pi + 2\pi/p.$ For $p=1$ this is about 50\% slower than the time-optimal gate, which requires $t_{\rm gate}\Omega \simeq 7.6$ \cite{Jandura2022}, but it is faster than the modified time-optimal gate for $p\ge2.9$ (see Fig. \ref{fig.error}).
-The operating distance of the gate can be characterized by the error scaling relative to $\epsilon_{DDP}$, as a smaller scaling prefactor yields similar error at larger distance.
-The range of the asymmetric gate is larger than that of the time-optimal gate and similar to that of the modified time-optimal gate.
-Relaxation of the requirement of strong blockade facilitates logical two-qubit gates \cite{Saffman2025} and quantum memory based on non-local low density parity check codes without atom motion \cite{Poole2025a,Pecorari2025}.